-But it’s simple, let’s say you wanted to buy the $95 strike price calls, expiring in about a month from now.
+But let’s say you wanted to buy the $95 strike price calls, expiring in about a month from now.
 Those are trading with an implied volatility of 47.05%.
-You would really only care about the volatility in the short-term right?
+Knowing just the annualized volatility would not help you, however, because the options expire far sooner than a year from when you acquire them.
+So you would really only care about the volatility in the short-term right?

 Converting Annualized to Daily Implied Volatility

-If you want to find out the daily volatility, you would divide the annualized figure by the square root of 252 (since there are 252 trading days in a year).
+Fortunately, you can convert annual to daily volatility: You would divide the annualized figure by the square root of 252 (since there are 252 trading days in a year).
 Don’t worry, you can estimate the daily figure and just divide by 16 (you can use 15.874 if you want to be more specific).

 For example, the daily implied volatility is 2.96% (47.05% / 15.874).